 10 tips for giving written warnings to employees

-Writing employee warning letters isn’t an enjoyable part of being an HR professional.
+Writing warning letters rank extremely low on the enjoyable parts of being an HR professional.
 These tips can help things run as smoothly as possible:

 1. Act quickly to prevent problems from escalating